 Example categories (score 1–5, then weight):

-This is not glamorous, yet it prevents the classic mistake: picking the supplier with the best showroom piece but the weakest process.
+This is not glamorous, yet it prevents a common mistake: choosing the supplier with the best showroom piece but the weakest production process.

 Walk away if you see repeated patterns like:

-In hotels, a small red flag becomes a big operational headache—fast.
+In hotel projects, a small red flag can quickly become a major operational headache.

 Start as soon as your concept and room counts stabilize.
 For large projects, earlier sourcing helps you lock materials, prototype, and avoid last-minute finish changes that delay production.